 A central feature of 7 Wonders Duel, and one that makes the game look very different from many, is the table layout of the cards for each of the Ages.

-Not only does it look cool, and it is also pretty thematic, but it provides a great assimilation of the drafting mechanic used in 7 Wonders, but for two players.
-Which is far, far better than the two player mode that exists in that game.
+Not only does it look cool, and it is also pretty thematic, but it provides great assimilation of the drafting mechanic used in 7 Wonders.
+This time for two players.
+It is far, far better than the two-player mode that exists in that game.

-From this very simple set-up, each player is beset by an array of choices and consequences, in a greater fashion that you would normally experience in a draft.
-With about 50% open information, since roughly half of the cards are placed face down, the questions of what to take, what to leave behind, what to open, or leave for your opponent to open form your basic, yet difficult choices that must be made each turn.
+From this very simple set-up, each player is beset by an array of choices and consequences.
+With about 50% open information, since roughly half of the cards are placed face down, the questions of what to take and what to leave behind, what to open, or leave for your opponent to open form your basic, yet difficult choices that must be made each turn.

 When playing 7 Wonders Duel there is a definite sense of flow, with the game's pace charging ahead as the Ages fall, as your civilisation becomes more coherent and more structured, choices become more clear, but never simpler.
 Ways and means of blocking your opponent become more recognisable, but ultimately more costly if they don't also benefit you.

-If you fall into the category of a "Classic Gamer," one who likes strategically planning ahead, second guessing your opponent and basically planning your victory from four or five moves away, 7 Wonders Duel will be right up your street, with a nice flourish - in that every now and then, a revealed card scuppers even your best laid plan.
-On the flip side of this though, if you are prone to Analysis Paralysis this game can, for those same reasons, feel a little daunting at times.
+If you fall into the category of a "Classic Gamer," one who likes strategically planning ahead, second-guessing your opponent and basically planning your victory from four or five moves away, 7 Wonders Duel will be right up your street.
+With a nice flourish - in that every now and then a revealed card scuppers even your best-laid plan.
+On the flip side of this though, if you are prone to Analysis Paralysis, this game can feel a little daunting at times.

 Players already familiar with 7 Wonders will feel right at home playing this game, coming armed to the table with an understanding of how the tableau and resource building works.
 There is a significant change in the way Commerce, Science and Military are handled, but not so much so to create a barrier.

-There are no 'Take That' actions you can make in this game, no way you can directly stop or hamper your opponent, other than removing or limiting their options (a couple of the Wonders do allow you to destroy one of your opponents resources).
-Military actions do provide a little back and forth, but never enough that you ever feel like you are focusing solely on that aspect of the game, and certainly not enough to spoil anyone's enjoyment.
+There are no 'Take That' actions you can make in this game, and no way you can directly stop or hamper your opponent other than removing or limiting their options (a couple of the Wonders do allow you to destroy one of your opponent's resources).
+Military actions do provide a little back and forth, but never enough that you ever feel like you are focusing solely on that aspect of the game.
+And certainly not enough to spoil anyone's enjoyment.

 After a game of 7 Wonders Duel, I feel compelled to play it again, and again.
-Throughout each game there is a palpable competition and conflict, far more so than one would expect from such a small, compact box.
-Some iconography feels obtuse, and the cards are a little too small for me to be able to comfortably shuffle, but really, these are the only bad points about the game... in fact, I wish I could play a multiplayer version of Duel, that wasn’t 7 Wonders.
+Throughout each game, there is a palpable competition and conflict far more than one would expect from such a small and compact box.
+Some iconography feels obtuse, and the cards are a little too small for me to be able to comfortably shuffle, but really these are the only bad points about the game... in fact, I wish I could play more multiplayer versions of Duel.

-7 Wonders Duel really does feel like it pits you head-to-head, in an all-out rivalry against your opponent in a way that many larger games just don't seem to capture.
-I strongly believe everybody needs a solid two-player game in their collection, and you can't go far wrong with this game at all.
+7 Wonders Duel really does feel like it pits you head-to-head, in an all-out rivalry against your opponent.
+In a way that many larger games just don't seem to capture.
+I strongly believe everybody needs a solid two-player game in their collection, and you can't go wrong with this game at all.